 Role of Partnerships

-When the teams with other organizations the opportunities for addressing its scientific goals are increased dramatically.
+When the HPD teams with other organizations the opportunities for addressing its scientific goals are increased dramatically.
 Our science is cross-disciplinary, practical and international, leading to partnership opportunities within SMD, within NASA, with other agencies and with other space-faring nations.
 Taking advantage of every opportunity will provide for a robust and cost effective flight program.

 Intra-NASA Partnerships